Looking for resources, tools and community to support your personal growth?

 SELF DIRECTED

-Co-counselors are in charge of their own session, enabling them to go as deep as they wish.
+Co-counselors are in charge of their own sessions, enabling them to go as deep as they wish.
 With self-directed co-counseling, individuals enhance emotional well-being, experience positive changes in their lives, and further their own journeys toward healing.

 CONFIDENTIAL

-Benefits of Co-Counseling?
+Benefits of Co-Counseling

 ACTUALIZATION